suzannecodeinst/PP1_Hi-Hens/README.md

 - The Footer

-    - The Footer provides links for the user to the appropriate social media channels that the site owner has set up, encouraging the user to engage further with the site owner.
+    - The Footer provides links for the user to the appropriate social media channels that the site owner will set up, encouraging the user to engage further with the site owner.
+    - Currently the social media links are for Facebook, Instagram and Youtube, they link to the main pages of the social media groups, not bespoke pages.
-    - The social media links always open up in new tabs.
+    - The social media links always open up in new tabs, and on larger screens for laptops and up, will highlight white as you hover.

 - Gallery Page